Breast Health Center Delivers Innovative and Personalized Care in Geauga County

 Nurse Navigators Advocate on Patients Behalf

-Nurse navigators are available at UH Geauga Medical Center to serve as an educator and advocate for our patients and their caregivers throughout their cancer care experience.
+Nurse navigators are available at UH Geauga Medical Center, a campus of UH Regional Hospitals to serve as an educator and advocate for our patients and their caregivers throughout their cancer care experience.

 Our navigators focus on providing patients with: